 Evolution of any leader in the most simplistic terms is by enabling people who you work with to take on greater and bigger responsibilities.
 This in a way will pave a way for you as a leader to keep moving forward.
-The biggest contribution any leader can make is to create more leaders and build a pipeline of ready talent and this has been the way for my moves, growth and evolution over these years.
+The biggest contribution any corporate leaders can make is to create more leaders and build a pipeline of ready talent and this has been the way for my moves, growth and evolution over these years.
 It took me a long time to understand this and remove the fear of failure if I had smart or smarter employees constantly challenging me for the job I do, however, once the clarity set in, offcourse with the help of mentors and coaches in my life, it became relatively easy and simple.

 There is no right or wrong in terms of a career built around the roles in same/similar domain or a career in different domains as long as the career has been fulfilling to the person who has built it.
 Though, ability to spot and go for an opportunity definitely makes a difference.
 Personally, I have been blessed with most of my punts in terms of choice of roles turning out to be fulfilling and helping me grow & evolve and a big credit to that has been my willingness to step into the unknown and figure it out on the go.